DanSman/ansible-roles/roles/user_management/README.md

 user-management
 =========

-This role creates users with its groups and public keys for SSH.
+This role creates users with its groups (optional) and public keys for SSH (optional).

 Role Variables
 --------------